 Countless times I’ve had someone come in to meet me to check out the preschool, look around and ask questions but then they get there and they have no questions to ask because my parent that recommended them had already told them everything, in detail!

 Do I connect with EVERY parent no, but I do put in the effort!
 I ask questions, I engage them in conversation.
 I check in with them when their children are ill and are absent from school.
-I make efforts to know I value them and appreciate them.
+I make efforts so that they know I value them and appreciate them.

 I had a parent a few years ago, her goodbye to me daily as she left with her child was, “ I appreciate you!”
 Those are powerful words!
 It felt good to hear that.
 I realized I needed to start saying this more, to everyone in my life.
 So, I jumped right in and let me tell you it has been a game-changer.
 I haven’t met one person yet who has done anything other than beam ear to ear when I tell them “ I appreciate you.”
 Go ahead give it a try!